 The members of the National Assembly: the députés

 The lower house of Parliament consists of 577 seats for its members called « députés ».
 A député represents his/her constituency (une circonscription) which totalled approximately 100,000 inhabitants.
 539 députés represent Metropolitan France, 27 overseas départements and territories, and 11 French residents live outside of France.
 The députés are elected by popular vote to five-year terms.
 The president of the National Assembly is elected by secret ballot at the beginning of the legislative session.
 The President of the Republic can dissolve the Assembly by calling for new elections.

 How are députés elected?
 About the legislative elections in France

 Theoretically, the French legislative elections (les élections législatives) take place every 5 years (June 2017, June 2022).

 There are two rounds of voting in elections for the députés of the National Assembly.

-A candidate must receive more than 50 percent of the first vote to be elected after the first round.
-If no candidate receives 50 percent, a second round must be organised.
-Those with more than 12.5 percent of the votes in the first round take part to the second round.
+A candidate must receive more than 50 per cent of the first vote to be elected after the first round.
+If no candidate receives 50 per cent, a second-round must be organised.
+Those with more than 12.5 per cent of the votes in the first round take part in the second round.